uncatcrea/wp-appkit/wp-appkit/readme.txt

 == Description ==

+**NEW FEATURE - Progressive web apps**: support for progressive web applications (PWA) has been added to 1.5 release.
+PWA are a new way to deliver fast, reliable and great experience on the web notably for mobiles.
+They allow to create apps accessible as websites that you can install and access as traditionnal mobile apps.

-A great way to build mobile apps for your WordPress site using your favorite technologies: JavaScript, HTML and CSS.
+A great way to build progressive web apps (PWA) and mobile apps for your WordPress site using your favorite technologies: JavaScript, HTML and CSS.

-Mobile applications are a great way to offer an outstanding mobile experience for your users.
+Progressive web apps (PWA) and mobile applications are a great way to offer an outstanding mobile experience for your users.
 Using push notifications, letting users read offline, using saved accounts to share content are among many wonderful things you can do with mobile applications.

 = The Toolkit You Need to Build Your App =

 * **Native support of WordPress**: custom post types, custom fields, custom taxonomies, comments, secured authentication
+* **Full support of progressive web apps (PWA)
 * **iOS and Android support**
 * **PhoneGap/Cordova**: use JavaScript, HTML and CSS to build apps
 * **PhoneGap Build**: Easy online compilation